jolie/jolie/tools/jolie2java/README.md

 The Jolie types:

     type JolieValue: double {?}
-    type CustomStructureType: long {?}
+    type CustomJolieValue: long {?}
-    type customStructureType: int {?}
+    type customJolieValue: int {?}

-all get translated to `CustomStructureType`, so one always overwrites the others.
+all get translated to `CustomJolieValue`, so one always overwrites the others.

 ##### Inner Class Hiding Enclosing Class